savob/savobajic.ca/content/projects/personal/esc/esc-v2.md

 In doing this I made it easier for me to make clean traces since most connections needed a via, and I could place these vias such that I could change the "order" of traces when changing layers which was needed on several occasions.

 In addition to changing the organization of parts to make routing more manageable, I also changed some parts for equivalent, but smaller form factor versions.
-This was mainly done with the resistor networks, but I also changed the ATmega to use the QFN-32 package that is smaller (5mm by 5mm) than the TQFP-32 (7mm by 7mm).
+This was mainly done with the resistor networks, but I also changed the ATmega to use the QFN-32 package that is smaller (5&nbsp;by&nbsp;5&nbsp;mm) than the TQFP-32 (7&nbsp;by&nbsp;7&nbsp;mm).

 {{< fig src="/images/esc-v2-combined-layout.png" caption="The overall layout of the board" >}}